-Margaret Dammeyer earned a Bachelor of Science in Elementary Education and a Master of Education in School Administration and Supervision both from the University of Maryland.
-With 25 years of experience in elementary education, she has served as teacher, assistant principal, principal (K-8) and associate superintendent.
+Karen Murphy earned a Bachelor of Science degree in Speech Pathology/Audiology from the University of Maryland and a Master of Education in School Administration and Supervision from Loyola University.
+With 26 years of experience in elementary education, she has served as a teacher, assistant principal, and principal in the Archdiocese before becoming Associate Superintendent.

 Director of Educational Technology